witaly-iwanow/nwordle/README.md

 # nwordle
-3-7 letter Wordle based on Oxford 5000 list (answers) with the check lists derived from [Moby Project's SINGLE.TXT](https://www.gutenberg.org/files/3201/files/SINGLE.TXT).
+3-7 letter Wordle based on Oxford 5000 list (answers) with the check lists derived from Ubuntu's built-in American English dictionary.
+Moby Project's SINGLE.TXT can be used as well (as described below), but it contains too many junk pseudowords imo.

 There's no license to it as it's 99% Josh Wardle's code lifted from the original website well before NYT's acquisition, use at your own discretion.
 As for myself, I started messing around with it in order to make 3- and 4-letter versions of it with only the most common words used in the answer list, so that my 5-yo daughter could practise spelling.